Category: UX advice / Ecommerce guides

-Ecommmerce sites tackle this in a variety of ways, such as simply explaining their sizing with text like ‘Our sizing runs small, please order a larger size than normal’.
+Sensible ecommmerce sites tackle this in a variety of ways, such as simply explaining their sizing with text like ‘Our sizing runs small, please order a larger size than normal’.
 Sometimes they go further by gathering this detail from each customer review or even showing a variety of images of different types of person wearing the product.

 Another standard way to explain product details is the broad solution of Frequently Asked Questions.
-This allows the website to enter any information they think might be pertinent to the user.
+This allows the website to supply any extra information they think might be pertinent to the user.
 Commonly this is used to explain a bit more about how a product might work and how it interacts with accessories.

 Sometimes this goes further than just text and includes images or video to better explain to the user.
 Despite this, FAQs are still a somewhat dry solution—it might be that something far more useful can be produced.

 Supplying the user with product-specific information can be tackled in more creative ways than fit information and FAQs.
 Here are three of my favourite examples of more special features in action, which enhance the brands and show they are the experts in their domain.

 A core part of the Lush brand is their ethical approach to cosmetics—including being 100% vegetarian and using organic and fair trade ingredients.
 As a result their product page makes a big deal about what goes into each product, with big and bright imagery.